 Know Before You Go

 Note that there are no signs for the Fairy Glen.
 If you're heading North on the A87 (coming from Portree), turn right on the road right just before the Uig Hotel.
 It's about a five minute drive along a narrow, winding path to the glen, which is visible from the road.
-Park on the grass, but be careful not to block any traffic.
+Park and pay at the designated car park.